Andrehatlo/andrehatlo.github.io/_posts/2019-01-11-typescript-summery.md

 # TYPING
 ---

-The most important functionality provided by TypeScript is the type system:
+Most important functionality provided by TypeScript is the type system:

 * static types
 * interfaces